 ‘Bohr, epistemological questions are neither here nor there.
 We are physicists.
 We deal with what can be seen and measured.’

 ‘But your Theory of Relativity was hardly that, now, was it?’

-‘No, but it can be established experimentally.
-And I hope that it soon will be.’
+‘No, but it could be established experimentally.
+And indeed, it has been.’

 ‘Well, exactly.
 So a theory that fits the known facts must be accepted as correct, until we can come up with a better one.’